 - a.
-Access to the adjacent EPCOR Water Plant facility is not permitted - b.
-Smoking on the property is not permitted - c.
-Alcoholic beverages, illegal drugs or firearms are not permitted on the property - d.
+Access to the adjacent EPCOR Water Plant facility is not permitted. - b.
+Smoking on the property is not permitted. - c.
+Alcoholic beverages, illegal drugs or firearms are not permitted on the property. - d.
 Private motor vehicles (including golf cars) are not permitted on the property except by authorized exception.
 Approved exceptions are limited to: - i.
 Auto or golf car access for the mobility impaired - ii.
-Temporary pick up and drop off of weighty or cumbersome supplies - iii.
-Commercial vehicles making deliveries on the property or to perform work on a contracted basis - iv.
+Temporary pick up and drop off of weighty or cumbersome supplies

+- iii.
+Private or commercial vehicles making deliveries on the property or to perform work on the property - iv.
 All approved motor vehicle access is limited to the access road and perimeter road (EPCOR Loop).
 Driving is prohibited on internal pathways to prevent damage to buried irrigation pipes. - e.
 Pets are permitted on the property when properly leashed or otherwise under control.
 Community Gardeners agree to promptly clean-up after their pets and remove any waste from the Garden. - f.
 Perimeter trees and the associated irrigation system are the property of EPCOR and maintained by EPCOR.
 Gardeners agree to maintain the general appearance of the perimeter by - i.
 Harvesting fruit or otherwise disposing of fallen fruit and leaves - ii.
 Trimming of branches to eliminate low hanging branches - g.
 Property issues shall be reported to EPCOR by the Committee Chair or appointed representative (i.e. irrigation leaks, tree, fencing or wall damage). - h.
 The code to the gate combination lock is issued to Community Gardeners and is required to gain access to the Community Garden property.
 Access shall only be allowed between dawn and dusk. - i.
 The combination is not to be shared or disclosed to non-members. - ii.
 The combination shall be changed on an as-needed basis. - i.
 Guests are welcomed and must be accompanied by a Community Gardener whenever on the property - j.
 Garden plots or raised beds may be shared but not transferred - i.
 The Community Garden Committee may allocate specific in-ground garden plots or raised beds for shared use (i.e. Rose Garden, Cactus Garden, Instructional Garden). - ii.
 All shared plots or beds shall identify, by name, a primary lessee responsible for any financial commitments and rule compliance - iii.
-Gardens may not be sublet unless agreed to in advance by the Community Garden Committee. - k.
+Gardens may not be sublet unless agreed to in advance by the Community Garden Committee. - iv.
+Gardens may be shared by a Sun City Rec Card holder and a non-RCSC Card holder if approved by the Community Garden Committee.
+The non-RCSC card holder must comply with all Garden Rules. - k.
 Community Gardeners agree to contribute a minimum of 24 hours of volunteer service per year, as overseen by the Community Garden Committee, toward the operation, maintenance and promotion of the overall garden property. - 1.
 Official communication about the Community Garden (i.e. press releases or statements) shall only be accomplished by the Garden Club President or Designee.